 We accept the equivalent of the above from a recognised overseas university, to find out more about the requirements from your country, see further information under support in your country.

 You must have competence in English language and we normally require Grade C GCSE or an equivalent qualification.
-The most common English Language requirements for international students are IELTS 6.5 (with minimum 6.5 in writing and 6.0 in the other three components) or TOEFL internet based 87 (with at least 21 in listening & writing, 22 in speaking and 23 in reading).
+The most common English Language requirements for international students is IELTS 6.5 (with minimum 6.5 in writing and 6.0 in the other three components).

 Applications for postgraduate study should be made directly to the University using our online postgraduate application form.